The Nature Trust of BC (NTBC) has successfully raised the final $1.22 million to protect the 77-acre Marron River Grasslands in the South Okanagan.

 Once secured, these 77 acres will remain intact forever, protecting biodiversity, supporting climate resilience, and benefiting future generations.

-With your help, we can raise the $1.22 million needed to purchase and protect these rare, open native grasslands for future generations.
+With your help, we have raised the final $1.22 million needed to purchase and protect these rare, open native grasslands for future generations.
+Donate to support ongoing stewardship of this land.

 DONATE